 (3) The Certificate of Registration shall be valid for the calendar year in which it is issued and shall be renewed on an annual basis thereafter.

-(4) Service Providers and Service Lessee’s shall place an identification placard on each Facility owned and/or operated in the Village Right-of-Way containing the company name, contact person and valid telephone number for contact by the Chief Building Official.
+(4) Service Providers and Service Lessee’s shall place an identification placard on each above ground Facility owned and/or operated in the Village Right-of-Way containing the company name, contact person and valid telephone number for contact by the Chief Building Official.

 (b) Information Required for Annual Registration.
 Registration application forms will be provided by the Chief Building Official and shall require the following information: